15 March 2022

 – After 60 days of the short-term loan delay, no interest will be calculated.

 – Monthly scheduled repayments of long-term loans will be stopped from March 15.
-Up to today, Ukrainian long-term loans were being repaid under the schedule.
+Up to today, Ukrainian long-term loans have been repaid under the schedule.
 After repayments of long-term loans are stopped, the interest will be calculated additionally for 30 days.
 Later no interest rates will be paid for investments in Ukrainian long-term loans.

-– at least 50% of the Group’s profits will be used for gradual repayment of Ukrainian and Russian loans.
-Other 50% of profits will be dedicated to ensuring the development of the healthy part of business, also for keeping a group guarantee for the investments in loans issued by healthy companies.
+– at least 50% of the Group’s profits will be used for gradual repayment of war-affected loans.
+Other 50% of profits will be dedicated to ensuring the development of the healthy part of the business and also for keeping a group guarantee for the investments in loans issued by healthy companies.

-– All alternative ways to speed up the war-affected loans repayment process will be considered (such as the possibility to receive funding from banks in Russia, the sale of real estate, etc.)
+– All alternative ways to speed up the process of the repayment of war-affected loans will be considered (such as the possibility for our partners to receive funding from banks in Russia, the sale of real estate, etc.)

-It is important to note, that since the war started, and Ukrainian and Russian lenders were disconnected from the platform, our business partners already repaid over EUR 8,5 million of Ukrainian and Russian loans.
+It is important to note that since the war started and Ukrainian and Russian lenders were disconnected from the platform, our business partners have already repaid over EUR 8,5 million of war-affected loans.

-Until all Ukrainian and Russian loans are not repaid, our business partners (Aventus Group and Gofingo Group) UBO’s will not take dividends from their business.
-All the focus currently is on settling in full with our investors, also on the development of a healthy part of the business to generate further efficiency and profits.
+Until all war-affected loans are not repaid, our business partners (Aventus Group and Gofingo Group) UBOs will not take dividends from their business.
+All the focus currently is on settling in full with our investors and also on the development of a healthy part of the business to generate further efficiency and profits.

 PeerBerry is inviting investors to become independent supervisory board members

-To ensure full transparency, on how our partners are moving towards the final goal to repay all investments into Ukrainian and Russian loans and to keep our investors updated about our partners’ overall business results, PeerBerry, together with its partners, is initiating an independent supervisory board to which investors who have war-affected investments into Ukrainian and Russian loans are invited to join.
-We expect to have up to 20 investors in our independent supervisory board.
+To ensure full transparency on how our partners are moving towards the final goal of repaying all investments into war-affected loans and to keep our investors updated about our partners’ overall business results, PeerBerry, together with its partners, is initiating an independent supervisory board to which investors who have war-affected investments are invited to join.
+We expect to have up to 20 investors on our independent supervisory board.

-At least once per month, our business partners will hold regular meetings with investors who joined the independent supervisory board.
-Our partners will walk investors through business performance figures to keep investors aware of the actual business situation in healthy companies, what is the progress in repaying war-affected loans.
+Our business partners will hold regular meetings with investors who will join the independent supervisory board.
+Our partners will walk investors through business performance figures to keep investors aware of the actual business situation in healthy companies and the progress in repaying war-affected loans.
 Summarized reviews after the meetings with the members of the independent supervisory board will be shared with all investors.

 The initial plan is to have an independent supervisory board until the situation stabilizes or until our investors need it.

-Everyone, who supports this initiative and is willing to take part as an independent supervisory board member in PeerBerry, is welcome to apply at [email protected] before the end of this week.
+Everyone, who supports this initiative and is willing to participate as an independent supervisory board member in PeerBerry, is welcome to apply at [email protected] before the end of this week.